The naturist couple that travels the world naked

 Still, they say they never had any hesitations about sharing their lives online.

 "In the beginning people asked us, 'How are you ever going to find a job again?
 Your naked butt has been in the newspapers.'
-But whatever, if somebody doesn't want to give us a job just because of that, it's probably not a company where we went to work," says Nick.
+But whatever, if somebody doesn't want to give us a job just because of that, it's probably not a company where we want to work," says Nick.

 Nick and Lins add that they're currently working on founding a social media platform for naturists.